kurtiseisenhuth/Decimal-Degrees-to-Features/README.md

 ```

 ## Output
+This tool converts various input coodrinates to decimal degrees.
 If using the tool in ArcGIS Pro, the script outputs a .csv file and, if the specified output location is a geodatabase, a feature class within the geodatabase (both the exported .csv file and feature class will be pushed to the geodatabase).
 If using the tool as a standalone script, it will ouput a .csv file and shapefile to the locations you update in the script (Lines 113, 168, and 169).

 ## Notes
 - This is the current state of the tool as of November 2023.
 Next steps will involve introducing exception handling for errors in input coordinates.